universal-automata/liblevenshtein/README.md

 });
 ```

-The sorting options are as following:
+The sorting options are as follows:

 1. sort_matches := Whether to sort the transduced terms.
 2. include_distance := Whether to include the Levenshtein distances with the transduced terms.